rebeccaeilering/my-dev-blog/content/Midway Through 2020/index.md

 ## Assessment

 I'm going to be kind to myself.
-I haven't progressed in some areas as much as I hoped and I don't know if I will.
+I haven't progressed in some areas as much as I hoped and I don't know if I will so much this year.
 I have done what I can and will do what I can.
 The important thing is that I am still moving forward.
 That's going to be my mindset for the rest of the year.